Input ports

 to control the operator, and no tuples are submitted when tuples are

 processed on this port.
-If not specified, the value is false
+If not specified, the value is false.

 The SPL compiler emits warnings when loops are found in the operator

 graph, as this situation can lead to deadlock or infinite recursion.
-Setting controlPort
+Setting controlPort to true tells

 the compiler that this port does not submit further tuples, and that